openkruise/kruise/docs/README.md

 * Kruise plans to offer more Kubernetes automation solutions in the areas of scaling, QoS and operators, etc. Stay tuned!

+## Tutorials

+Several [Tutorials](./tutorial/README.md) are provided to demonstrate how to use the controllers